scrambldchannel/dashingelephant/blog/2020-09-27-python-replacing-excel.md

 title: Will Python replace Excel?
 The answer is, er, complicated
 path: "/python-replacing-excel"
 date: 2020-09-27
-summary: " I listened to another podcast proclaiming that Python was going to spell the end of Excel's reign as one of, if not the most, used tool for analytics.
-Maybe it's largely true in some pockets but I think the real picture is a bit more complicated."
+summary: I read another blogpost recently claiming that Python was going to spell the end of Excel's reign as one of, if not the most, used tool for analytics.
+Maybe it's largely true in some pockets but I think the real picture is a bit more complicated.
 tags:
 - excel
 - python